Aortic Aneurysm Surgery

 Used for Descending Thoracic Aorta, Thoraco Abdominal Aorta

 The traditional method of repairing descending aortic aneurysms involves a left thoracotomy, which is an opening between the ribs on the left side of the chest.
 The aneurysmal aorta is excised, and a Dacron tube graft is sewn to the remaining aorta.
-For this operation, it is not usually necessary to stop the heart, but we generally use a form of partial cardiopulmonary bypass, which allows the heart to continue beating on its own.
+For this operation, it is not usually necessary to stop the heart.
+When extensive resection of the thoracoabdominal aorta is necessary, deep hypothermia with selective brain and heart perfusion allows precise reconstruction of the aorta and important arterial branches.
+If stopping the heart is necessary we use deep hypothermia to protect end-organs and the spinal cord.
 Reducing the morbidity with extensive replacement of the thoraco-abdominal aorta is extremely important including protection of the spinal cord during repair.
 Extensive protocols to safeguard patients through the surgery and during their ICU stay enhance recovery and return to full function.

 Endovascular Stent Graft Repair